developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/use/index.md

 ## Mark a Device "To Be Found"

-A device must be marked "To Be Found" before a device search can take place:
+A device must be marked **To Be Found** before a device search can take place:

 1. From the device list, tap and hold the device card of the target device to find.
 Select **Set To Find.**
    <img style="height:350px" src="device-action-menu.png" />